Pinterest

 3. Oma's German Spätzle

-I can say, it is definitely worth the effort to have these funky and tasty little noodles accompany your german pork hocks at the dinner table!
+It's worth any effort to have these tasty little noodles accompany your pork hocks at the dinner table!

 4. Breading Dumplings